plurb/Aetherwynn-Unstable-Isotopes/Classes/Fighter/Fighter Class.md

 > *You can momentarily push yourself beyond human limits.*

-◻️ **(1/short rest, 1/turn)** — You take 1 additional Action.
-This action cannot be used to cast a spell.
+◻️ **(1/short rest, 1/turn)** — You may take 1 additional Major Action this turn.
+This Action cannot be used to cast a spell.

 At 18th level in this class, you can use "Action Surge" **2/short rest**.